bootchk/solarRadioFirefly/readme.md

 Multiprotocol: using two or more protocols (stacks.)

+Firefly can be built:

+    without provisioning
+    with provisioning over BLE (sequential multiprotocol)

-Firefly uses SleepSync which has its own proprietary protocol.
-It does not depend on Nordic Softdevice.
+Uses SleepSync which has its own proprietary protocol.
+SleepSync does not necessarily depend on Nordic Softdevice.
+It depends on Softdevice if "with provisioning"

 Early versions are single protocol (used ONLY SleepSync protocol) and were incompatible with Softdevice.

-Latest version is compatible with Softdevice and could be multiprotocol.
-The second protocol (Bluetooth BLE) can be used for control e.g. provisioning.
+The second protocol (Bluetooth BLE) is used for control e.g. provisioning.

 It requires:

-       - versions of the libraries (nRF5X) that are compatbile with Softdevice.
+       - versions of the libraries (radioSoCwSD, sleepSyncwSD) that are compatbile with Softdevice.
        - building Firefly with -DSOFTDEVICE_PRESENT.

+       - sdk_config.h to configure modules ???
+       - different linker script to load alongside the Softdevice
+       - Softdevice loaded to target

+       ???
        - adding components/softdevice to include paths (early so that nrf_soc_nosd/nrf_nvic.h is not found)
        - more source from the SDK, for nrf_drv_<foo> i.e. modules

-       - sdk_config.h to configure modules
+Most of the Nordic source is intended to be built into the facade libraries that use them.
+The only Nordic source in Firefly is intended to be the startup files for an embedded app.

 To get SD compatible versions of the libraries, build them with -DSOFTDEVICE_PRESENT.
 There is little penalty for always building them SD compatible.

+CMake
+-

+The CMakeLists.txt for now only documents the build.
+It is intended to duplicate the Eclipse build configuration "Debug52DKwSD" Not now in use since using Eclipse managed make instead.